roukaour/sudoku/README.md

 * [3D Medusas](http://www.sudokuwiki.org/3D_Medusa)

 These strategies are insufficient to solve all boards.
-My intention is to automate the strategies that I fully understand, since at that point using them us just busy work.
+My intention is to automate the strategies that I fully understand, since at that point doing them myself is just busy work.